The Impact of Cyberattacks on Healthcare

 Ransomware Attacks

 Ransomware is a type of malware programmed to restrict a victim’s access to their computer until they pay a ransom.
-In the case of hospitals, this malicious software restricts access to sensitive patient health data.
+In the case of hospitals, this malicious software restricts access to sensitive electronic health records.

 Ransomware can damage a victim’s data files and cause financial loss from paying a ransom, loss of productivity, IT expenditures, legal bills, or network modification.